 Over 15 million Root Canals are performed every year, according to the American Association of Orthodontists, making it one of the most common dental procedures.

 The root canal treatment begins by removing the infected/inflamed pulp.
 The root canals are then cleaned, shaped, and disinfected.
 Finally, the disinfected tooth is filled with an inert material and covered with a final seal.

 When is a root canal needed?

 Root canals aid in saving the original tooth.
 Keeping the original tooth has several benefits.
-In addition to avoiding the procedures, pain, and inconvenience of prosthetic teeth, a root canal ensures the minimal amount of pain and dental work is endured to regain normal chewing function, sensations and biting force of your original tooth.
-Your original tooth will also appear most natural while avoiding excessive wear, damage or strain to the surrounding teeth.
+In addition to avoiding the procedures, pain, and inconvenience of prosthetic teeth, a root canal ensures a minimal amount of pain and dental work is endured to regain normal chewing function, sensations, and biting force of your original tooth.
+Your original tooth will also appear most natural while avoiding excessive wear, damage, or strain to the surrounding teeth.